1391819/SFIA-CRUD-core-project/README.md

 The following sections highlight the main parts of the project, according to the brief specification.

 For a more in-depth review of the entire development workflow, please check the `workflow.pdf` file within this repository.
-The latter contains screenshots accompanied by relatively short captions depicting the entire project development step by step, including any major problems encountered and more details on the sections discussed below.
+The latter contains screenshots accompanied by relatively short captions depicting the entire project development step by step, including:

+- how the project design has developed over time
+- any major problems encountered
+- more details on the sections discussed below
+- Jira project details (backlog items left, cumulative flow diagram, burnup reports, and project timeline)

 ## Project Structure